DHTMLX/docs-todolist/docs/guides/initialization.md

 ### Initialize List

 Initialize the List with the `ToDo()` constructor.
-It takes two parameters:
+The constructor takes two parameters:

 - a container for the List (created in the previous step)
 - an object with [configuration properties](/api/overview/configs_overview/)